theweebcoders/CommercialBreaker/README.md

 ### **Known Issues**

 - [ ] Anime added via Toonami Checker and not cut will cause issues with the lineup
-  - [ ] This is because multibump reorderd added the bump assumeing the Anime will exist.
+    - This is because multibump reorderd added the bump assumeing the Anime will exist.
 This will cause the multibump to be added but no anime will follow it.
-It does continue to work but it's annoying.
-We are working on a fix for this.
+It also can cause issues with NS2 to NS3 logic causing disorganized bump structure.
+    - **Possible Fixes**
+    - When Running cut rerun multibump reorderd based on cut anime?

 ## **Ongoing Tasks**